larammerce/docs/8.x/theme-development/helpers.md

 ```php
 function locale_url(string $normal_url): string
 ```

-If a URL is passed to this function.
-Adds a locale to the first part of the URL, for example, fa or en.
+With this function you will be able to specify the website URL.(like subdomain routes)

-First, the ability to be multilingual must be activated.
-So, in the admin panel settings, in addition to enabling the Persian language, activate another language, for example, English . and then set a locale as in the code below.
+for example, in addition to enabling the Persian language, activate another language and set a locale following structure below:

 ```php
 @php